Is Law for You?

 Law Taster

-OnlineAn opportunity to experience our teaching and see a presentation about the LLB programme.
+OnlineAn opportunity to experience our teaching and find out about our two-year LLB programme.

-International Conference on Human Rights, Sustainability and Climate Change
+The Vinson BuildingBuckingham Law School's third International Conference on Human Rights, Sustainability and Climate Change.